fjavierm/ceh/08-Sniffing/README.md

 One of the things that can be done to prevent these kinds of tricks is to restrict which DNS servers are allowed to perform a zone transfer or at least limit the allowed IP addresses that can make such requests.

-That's why limiting zone transfers are one of the best ways to protect your precious DNS zone information.
+That is why limiting zone transfers are one of the best ways to protect your precious DNS zone information.

 ####  Disable DNS recursion to prevent DNS poisoning attacks